Connections-Business-Directory/Connections/readme.txt

 [FAQs can be found here.](http://connections-pro.com/faq/)

 == Changelog ==

+= 0.7.4.1 02/26/13 =
+* BUG: The visibility setting for addresses was not being obeyed.

 = 0.7.4 02/24/13 =
 * FEATURE: The entries can now be filtered by initial character on the Connections : Manage admin page.